 Dress with Care

 When your horse’s hoof is dry, brittle, chipped or cracked, it sure sounds like a good idea to “treat” it by painting something on.
 Plus, these products claim that they moisturise and even help heal/repair damaged hooves.
-However applying products such as these can cause problems rather than solve them.
-Some products such as oil, make the hooves reject moisture, which causes them to dry out.
+However, applying products such as these can cause more problems rather than solve them.
+Some products, such as oil, make the hooves reject moisture, which causes them to dry out.
 Walking around in wet grass every now and then is very good for the hooves of your horse.
 The hooves become elastic and shine without oil.
-During a dry period it even helps to hose the hooves to hydrate them.
+During a dry period, it even helps to hose the hooves to hydrate them.

 A lot of problems with hooves stem from bad care and/or insufficient movement.
 Movement is extremely important for the development of healthy feet, including the hooves and joints in the foot.
 Movement stimulates the blood flow and that is essential for the transport of nutrients to keep the hooves healthy, elastic and in top condition.
-So even when it’s warm and sunny, you still need to exercise your horse, early mornings or later in the evening when it is cooler.
+So, even when it’s warm and sunny, you still need to exercise your horse - consider early mornings or later in the evenings when it is cooler.